Sunday, August 31, 2014

 The Switch (Elmore Leonard, 1978)

-Last Wednesday marked the first anniversary of Elmore Leonard's death, and what better way to pay maestro respect than reading one of his novels?
+Last Wednesday marked the first anniversary of Elmore Leonard's death, and what better way to pay the maestro respect than reading one of his novels?
 Had this one sitting on my shelf for several weeks, and it was the perfect time to check it out.

 It's a story about the kidnapping that goes wrong (as all abductions eventually do).
-This time the fuck-up happens because the husband doesn't really want his wife back (furthermore, he prefers her dead) and also because, to be honest, Louis and Ordell are hardly some hard-core professional bad-ass criminal types.
+This time, the fuck-up happens because the husband doesn't really want his wife back (furthermore, he prefers her dead) and also because, to be honest, Louis and Ordell are hardly some hard-core professional bad-ass criminal types.

 Not Leonard's best work, but still immensely enjoyable.